thexmanxyz/Google-Plus-Badge-Gantry/README.md

 ## Automatic Installation (Joomla only)
 1. Download the Plugin of the *Google Plus Badge Particle* for **Hydrogen or Helium**.
 2. Install it over the Joomla Plugin System.

+*If you install the plugin globally be aware that the resource location changes to `/media/gantry5/engines/nucleus`*

 ## Manual Installation
 1. Download the **Default or Legacy Package** of the *Google Plus Badge Particle*.
 If you are using Gantry **<5.3.2** please use the **Legacy Package** for compatibility reasons.